hingejs/cli/templates/scaffold/README.md

 ## Start Development

 When starting Development run the following command.
-All code changes made in the `src` directory will be watched and hot released to the current development server.
+All code changes made in the `/src` directory will be watched and hot released to the current development server.

 ```sh
 $ npm start